Algorithmic Trading Concepts for Cryptocurrency Markets

 - The initial implementation must use public endpoints only and must run without API keys.

-- If a later private or execution phase is requested, design it separately with read-only reconciliation first, paper-only order intents, demo or test environment support where available, explicit runtime gates, tiny size limits, kill switches, and independent review before any live order path can exist.
+- If a later private or execution phase is requested, design it separately with READ_ONLY_PRIVATE reconciliation first, a [paper trading](https://siebly.io/reference/glossary#paper-trading) simulator or [DRY_RUN_PRIVATE](https://siebly.io/reference/glossary#dry-run-private) [order intent](https://siebly.io/reference/glossary#order-intent) records, EXECUTION_MODE=PUBLIC|READ_ONLY_PRIVATE|DRY_RUN_PRIVATE|DEMO|TESTNET|LIVE gates, supported DEMO/TESTNET venue routing, tiny size limits, kill switches, and independent review before any write-capable path can run.

 Requirements:

-- Start from the linked task route, then verify real method names, request shapes, topic names, event fields, acknowledgement events, reconnect hooks, rate limits, product scopes, and shutdown methods from installed package types/source, focused SDK docs/examples, endpoint maps, SDK catalog, agent skill, and official exchange docs.
-Use broad discovery only if the focused route does not identify a required source.
+- Start from the linked task route, then verify real method names, request shapes, topic names, event fields, [subscription acknowledgement](https://siebly.io/reference/glossary#subscription-acknowledgement) events, reconnect hooks, rate limits, product scopes, and shutdown methods from installed package types/source, focused SDK docs/examples, endpoint maps, SDK catalog, agent skill, and official exchange docs.
+Use fallback discovery only if the focused route does not identify a required source.
 Do not invent SDK methods or stream names.

 - In the generated project's README, add this exact section: